aj-staton/sdr/README.md

 # Software Defined Radio

 ## Setup and Installation
-Assuming you're using APT as a package tool, the following command can install the most recent, stable version of GNURadio
+Assuming you're using APT as a package tool, the following command can install the most recent, stable version of GNURadio:
 ```bash
 sudo apt install gnuradio
 ```